willWallace-RIT/noizunet/README.md

 In the noizunet project (image chunking and noise project) the idea is to reduce chunks of image data to a pair of an int and a float. (or one or two floats with noise scaling)

+instead of focusing on novel or complex compression, the algorithm design approched is a best fit model of existing noise.

+so the information transferred back and for desired image chunks noise algo used, seed value and scale.

+the machine learning application is multi-pronged: scoring generated image adherence to target image, assessing and organizing and finding standardized cached generated image against target image, denoising and upscaling.

 processing currently is designed for "monkeys on a typewriter" processing but if one os to record treaded territory as they process brute force with machine assessing bitmap characteristics rocessing should get more efficient with an evolution in to batch assessment of best case within server instance separated subsets of saved noise subsets.